gabbiruuuu/42-Common-Core/Rank01/ft_printf/README.md

 | %X         | Print a number in hexadecimal (base 16), with uppercase.                                      |
 | %%         | Print a percent sign.                                                                         |

-You have to recode the printf() function from libc.

 The prototype of ft_printf() is:

 	int ft_printf(const char *, ...);

 Here are the requirements: